bsatrom/emotion-mesh/README.md

   c.
 Green and Red buttons light up.
     - Green captures a photo and transitions to Processing State.
     - Red cancels the demo and returns to Idle State.
   d.
-Neopixels transition into a pulse animation
+Neopixels transition into a pulse animation.

 3. [Processing State]
   a.
 Webcam is turned off.